Scar Management Service

 The play worker's role is to provide and facilitate play sessions that the child will find stimulating and enjoyable.
 These play sessions can be at the bedside or in one of the play areas on the ward.

-The playworker will also ensure that the play areas are well stocked and have play experiences for children with a range of ages can access freely
+The play worker will ensure that the play areas are well stocked and have play experiences for children of a range of ages can access freely.

-The playworker can provide basic distraction but can assess this and refer to the play specialist if more supportive distraction is needed.
+The play worker can provide a basic distraction but can assess this and refer to the play specialist if a more supportive distraction is needed.

 Enzo's Friends